James231/Unity-Editor-Window-Navigation-Template/README.md

 ## Description

-This unity project/package contains a template you can build on to create a custom "mutli-page" Editor Window.
+This Unity project/package contains a template you can build on to create a custom "mutli-page" Editor Window.
 You can create multiple "panels" for the window (each in a separate file), and use the navigation system provided.
 Navigation includes the ability to switch between panels smoothly using a "sliding" animation (based on Unity's AnimationCurves).

 Disclaimers:
 1. Currently doesn't serialize the windows correctly, so a recompile will crash the windows.
-This can be fixed by switching the windows over to useing ScriptableObjects.
+This can be fixed by switching the windows over to using ScriptableObjects.
 2. Navigation works in a stack but only supports backwards navigation.
 No forward navigation if you go back a page, but then want to return to the previous page.

 ## How to open

 Either clone the repository and open the included Unity project in Unity 2019.2 or later.

-OR download the unity package file and import it into your own project.
+OR download the Unity package file and import it into your own project.

 ## Opening the Window: